Weekly COVID-19 update - Burns Lake Lakes District News

 According to the B.C.
-Centre for Disease Control website, the latest reporting period from Nov.
-28 — Dec.
-4 indicates that there were 8 new cases in Burns Lake and 12 in Houston and Smithers combined.
+Centre for Disease Control website, the latest reporting period from Dec.
+5 — Dec.
+11 indicates that there were three new cases in Burns Lake and seven in Houston and Smithers combined.

 Have a story tip?
 Email: